konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 This screen presents the following fields:

 - **Target(s)**: List of targets configured for the analysis.
-It should be prepopulated with the values that were established in the transformation target screen.
+It should be prepopulated with the values that were established in the transformation target screen. **If the user uploaded any custom rules on the previous screen, targets from these rules should appear selected as well**.
 The field should be a dropdown with multiple selection.
-The selected values should be passed to the CLI with the --target flag separated by spaces. (eg. --target eap7 cloud-readiness) Values:
+The selected values should be passed to the CLI with the --target flag separated by spaces. (eg. --target eap7 cloud-readiness) Values should include the following fixed list **plus any custom target that might have been derived from the custom rules in the previous screen**.
+For example, if any custom rule in the previous screen had a target named *custom-target*, it should be added as well to the following list of available options and appear as selected in the list of selected targets:
     - camel
 	- cloud-readiness
 	- drools
 	- eap